Srishti6125/AIRBNB/README.md

 # 🏡 Airbnb Data Analysis Project

 Welcome to the Airbnb Data Analysis project!
-This repository contains a complete exploratory data analysis (EDA) of Airbnb listings data, including visual insights, data wrangling, and business recommendations aimed at improving Airbnb's platform performance.
+This repository contains a comprehensive exploratory data analysis( EDA) on Airbnb listings data along with visual insights, data wrangling, and business recommendations aimed at improving Airbnb's platform performance.

 ---

 ## 📌 Project Objective

-To uncover actionable insights from Airbnb’s dataset by analyzing factors such as pricing, room type, availability, neighbourhood trends, and review activity — ultimately helping improve booking rates, optimize host strategies, and enhance guest experience.
+Uncovering actionable insights from Airbnb's dataset through an analysis of its pricing, room type, availability, trends by neighborhood, and review activity-in short, making bookings optimal, making a few changes in host strategies, and enriching guest experience.

 ---